 Health emergencies such as COVID-19 pose a global risk and have shown the critical need for preparedness.
 The United Nations Development Programme highlighted huge disparities in countries’ abilities to cope with and recover from the COVID-19 crisis.
 The pandemic provides a watershed moment for health emergency preparedness and for investment in critical 21st century public services.

-- 17,000 fewer children die each day than in 1990, but more than six million children still die before their fifth birthday each year
+- 17,000 fewer children die each day than in 1990, but more than five million children still die before their fifth birthday each year.

 - Children born into poverty are almost twice as likely to die before the age of five as those from wealthier families.

 - Children of educated mothers—even mothers with only primary schooling—are more likely to survive than children of mothers with no education.

 - Maternal mortality has fallen by 37% since 2000.

 - In Eastern Asia, Northern Africa and Southern Asia, maternal mortality has declined by around two-thirds.